nayeonshin/nayeonshin.github.io/_posts/2021-05-10-a-complete-guide-to-writing-your-first-technical-resume.markdown

 Again, the order can be changed depending on your preference.
 But this is what I prefer most.

-Before diving into specific details of the resume structures, I'd like to point out one important thing: **Do not use the first or second person.** Refrain from using "I," "my," "you," "we," "our," etc. Stick to using articles such as "the."

 **Education**

 Let's move onto the education section.
 If you don't have college education, you don't need this part.
 But if you do, you need it.
 Make sure you only have your college in the education part.
 It is recommended to only have post-secondary education information on a resume.

 **Wait a sec...
 Should I write my GPA?
 It's not even good. :(**

 Unfortunately, yes.
 It's recommended.
 If you're a CS student, you probably know that GPAs are not the only important thing.
-As long as your GPA is 3.5+ (out of 4.0), you shouldn't have trouble getting a job just because of some reasons related to your grades.
+As long as your GPA is 3.5+ (out of 4.0), you shouldn't have trouble getting a job just because of your GPA.
 In my opinion, having a 4.0 GPA is very impressive (for sure), but it's not very different from a 3.5 GPA.
 GPA just shows you can do the minimum required work.

 But do you really need to show your GPA even if it's bad?
 YES.
 Some people recommend not including a GPA on the resume if it's below 3.5.
 I used to think so, and I have seen some folks doing that.
 But after I have talked to a senior software engineer at a big tech company, I learned this: Hiding your GPA can be thought you are not being *honest*.
 If you have a good GPA, proudly show it off.
 If you don't, still write it but make sure you have some back-ups, such as some good side projects.
 The Senior SWE told me that they would choose someone with a 3.0 who has voluntarily taken a lot of difficult courses over one with a perfect GPA who only took easy courses.